JMousqueton/Runecast-Repository/README.md

 Feel free to check [issues page](https://github.com/JMousqueton/Runecast-Repository/issues).
 You can also take a look at the [contributing guide](https://github.com/JMousqueton/Runecast-Repository/blob/master/CONTRIBUTING.md).

+## Todo

+-   Add a configuration file and remove variables in scripts

 ## Show your support

 Give a ⭐️ if this project helped you!